-Mr. Jacobi is the owner and President of Stable House1, LLC, a company that is engaged in business consulting and real estate development.
-From 2001 to 2005, Mr. Jacobi served as the President, Chief Executive Officer and member of the board of directors of Katy Industries, Inc., a portfolio company of investment funds affiliated with Kohlberg & Co., which is involved in the manufacture and distribution of electrical and maintenance products.
-Mr. Jacobi was the President and Chief Executive Officer of Timex Corporation from 1993 to 1999, and he was a member of the board of directors of Timex Corporation from 1992 to 2000.
+Mr. Jacobi has served on Kohlberg Capital's Board since December 2006 and serves on the Audit Committee of the Board.
+Mr. Jacobi is also the owner and President of Stable House, LLC, a company that is engaged in business consulting and real estate development.
+From 2001 to 2005, Mr. Jacobi served as the President, CEO and member of the board of directors of Katy Industries, Inc., a portfolio company of investment funds affiliated with Kohlberg & Co., which is involved in the manufacture and distribution of electrical and maintenance products.
+Mr. Jacobi was the President and CEO of Timex Corporation from 1993 to 1999, and he was a member of the board of directors of Timex Corporation from 1992 to 2000.
 Prior to 1993, he served Timex Corporation in senior positions in marketing, sales, finance and manufacturing.
-Mr. Jacobi received a B.S. from the University of Connecticut and he is a Certified Public Accountant.
+Mr. Jacobi received a B.S. from the University of Connecticut, and he is a Certified Public Accountant.
 Mr. Jacobi is currently a member of the board of directors of Webster Financial Corporation, Corrections Corporation of America and Sturm Ruger & Co.
-He serves as the chairman of the audit committees of Webster Financial Corporation and Corrections Corporation of America.
+He serves as the audit committee chairman of the board of directors of Webster Financial Corporation and Corrections Corporation of America.